ngo/jekyll-now/_posts/2020-05-01-sslkeylog-for-schannel.md

 3. Although it is possible to run this from a single machine, it is more convenient to utilize two: one with frida-server, the other - with frida itself (acts as a client).
 4. [On windows machine] Download and unpack frida-server executable from [Frida releases](https://github.com/frida/frida/releases)
 5. [On windows machine] Run `frida-server.exe -l 0.0.0.0`
+6. [On windows machine] Turn off firewall or add exception for port 27042, which frida-server uses.
-6. [On the frida machine] Install python3, get  [win-frida-scripts](https://github.com/ngo/win-frida-scripts/), install [prerequisites](https://github.com/ngo/win-frida-scripts/tree/master/lsass-sslkeylog#requirements).
+7. [On the frida machine] Install python3, get  [win-frida-scripts](https://github.com/ngo/win-frida-scripts/), install [prerequisites](https://github.com/ngo/win-frida-scripts/tree/master/lsass-sslkeylog#requirements).
-7. [On the frida machine] [Run lsasslkeylog](https://github.com/ngo/win-frida-scripts/tree/master/lsass-sslkeylog#running)
+8. [On the frida machine] [Run lsasslkeylog](https://github.com/ngo/win-frida-scripts/tree/master/lsass-sslkeylog#running)

 ## Decrypting traffic